-In the last issue of the Baptist magazine, we reflected on the women who travelled with Jesus.
-We noted that both women and men were disciples, while the twelve apostles who will judge the twelve tribes were only men.
-In this article, we consider how the apostle Paul viewed women.
+In an earlier post, Sarah Harris reflected on the women who travelled with Jesus.
+She noted that both women and men were disciples, while the twelve apostles who will judge the twelve tribes were only men.
+In this article, she considers how the apostle Paul viewed women.

 For many women today, Paul appears a threatening figure who seemed to have an aversion to oestrogen!
 In my early years, I was uneasy with the Apostle Paul.
 I desperately wanted to be faithful to Scripture, but Paul’s words did not make sense to me.
 There didn’t seem to be room for me to be me.
 God wired me as a teacher and leader, and gave me a fierce love of Scripture: I am useless with flowers, I get bored discussing ‘women’s things,’ and I am not a big fan of things pink!
 As speaker and author Jackie Roese says, “God made me lime green!”
 (1)